Prospective Undergraduate Researchers

 To apply, contact the graduate studies office.
 Note that fee waivers are easily available in case the application fee is a burden.

 I often receive emails from prospective Ph.D. applicants with requests to discuss my work and the Ph.D. programs before applying.
 Due to the number of such emails I receive, I am not typically able to respond.
 Instead, please mention your interest in my research in the personal statement included in your application.
 You can get a good sense of my research from the talks and papers on this website.
 Note that we schedule virtual discussions and fly our top candidates to campus for one-on-one discussions with potential mentors, fellow graduate students, etc., before we make final admission decisions.
 So, there is a considerable opportunity to learn about the department and my research as part of the selection process.

 Advice on applying.
 Caltech is a collaborative and interdisciplinary place and so we are especially interested in admitting students who can work with multiple faculty members.
 This cross-feralization is good for research and for the culture since it exposes students to multiple research styles.
 Many successful candidates mention 2 or 3 faculty and say why they are interested in those specific faculty’s research areas.
 Your research statement can be a powerful place to convey this as part of telling a more complete story about you than your resume.
 Talking about your research experiences, what you learned from them, and what they motivate you to learn/study next is powerful.
 Let your personality come through in this narrative.

 Prospective Postdoctoral Scholars

 All of the postdocs in my group come through the postdoc programs listed on the CMS department page.
 These are broad programs that allow flexibility for postdocs to work with a variety of faculty, rather than being tied to a single project.
 Applicants are encouraged to apply to multiple programs.
-Most commonly, postdocs in my group come in through the CMI, DOLCIT, Linde, and Resnick programs.
+Postdocs in my group have come in through each of the programs over the years.